The Supernaturalist: Sequel

-In a September 29, 2007 interview, Eoin Colfer released a rough idea for the plot of the sequel, working title, The Supernaturalist 2.
+In a September 29, 2007 interview, Eoin Colfer released a rough idea for the plot of the sequel, working title, "Avernus".
 When asked about ideas for a Supernaturalist sequel, he answers, "Well, the main idea is, well, at the end of book one, Stefan dies, but, being that they can see supernatural beings, in the second book, Stefan appears to Cosmo and tells him that they're all stuck in Limbo and can't get through to the afterlife, because something terrible is happening there, so it's an environmental thing as usual that's blocking the passageway to... forever, so they have to take care of that.
 But at the same time, they've got the corporation, the Myishi Corporation, trying to track them down."
-This idea never released because to this day we don't have "The Supernaturalist 2".
+As of 2024, no sequel has been released.